thomasvn/Static-Analysis/homebrew/README.md

 ## Understanding the beer analogy

 Ok, I've worked with a package manager before, but what are all these weird terms like "formula", "keg", "rack", "tap"?
 It'll make much more sense to you if you understand beer culture.
-Here's a *brief* introduction:
+Here's a *brief* and *oversimplified* introduction:

 ![Beer Overview](homebrew-1.png)